okube-ai/laktory/docs/concepts/models.md

 Each model is a subclass of `pydantic.BaseModel` and offer a few additional methods and properties.
 The serializable nature of these models makes it possible to define a lakehouse using a declarative approach.

+Refer to the API Reference for the full list of available [models](TODO).

 ## Declaration
 Let's explore the declaration of `Column`, `Table` and `Pipeline` models as an example.